-Learn the differences between trademarks and copyright.
+Learn about the subtle differences between trademarks and copyrights.

 Trademark vs. copyright

-Applying to register a trademark puts it on public record, and can backfire if you haven't done sufficient research.
+Applying to register a trademark puts it on public record, which can backfire if you haven't done sufficient research.
 Trademarks also need to be defended.
 If you allow other brands to use something too close to your trademark for too long, it becomes a diluted trademark and is no longer as easily defensible.
 Too broad a usage of too broad a trademark means you lose the ability to claim the trademark.
-There are numerous legal cases where brands have sued smaller companies for diluting their trademark, usually because of referential or parody uses of a mark.
+There are numerous legal cases in which brands have sued smaller companies for diluting their trademark, usually because of referential or parody uses of a mark.

 Copyright, on the other hand, is an automatic protection of your own unique creations.
 You cannot copyright specific words like you can trademarks, barring unique brand names like Xerox.
 Copyright does not protect words, typefaces, logos or simple designs.
 It does protect more complex creations, like full blog posts, graphic designs and other images.
 When choosing whether copyright or trademark is the better protection for your business, keep the distinction between these item and product categories in mind.

 Can you trademark a website graphic?